tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-17-help-students-with-personal-essay-common-app.md

 ## Background

 The college application involves writing a personal essay that's part of the Common App.
 This is a 650 word personal essay that usually demonstrates personal growth and change.
-You can choose from among half a dozen prompts like this:
+There are half a dozen prompts to choose from, like this:

 > Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.